ukrbublik/nodejs-debug-notes/0-profile/readme.md

 Open inspector `chrome:://inspect`, click `Run CPU intensive task` and record CPU profile.

+Or
 Start app in prof mode:
  `npm run prof`
-Profile report will be generated automaticalled and put in `prof-reports` dir.
+Profile report will be generated automatically and put in `prof-reports` dir.
 You can investigate it for `runCpuIntensiveTask()` call.